IT527/CS22S027-DL-Assignment-1/README.md

 # CS22S027-DL-Assignment-1
 CS6910: Deep Learning Assignmnet 1, Jan-May 2024

-This project is an implementation of a neural network from scratch using python.
+This project is an implementation of a neural network from scratch using Python.
 It is designed to be flexible, allowing adjustments to various parameters such as dataset selection (mnist and Fashion-mnist), network architecture, activation functions, and experiment tracking using wandb.

 ### Dependencies